Molecular Hydrogen (H2)

 Selective scavenging of hydroxyl radicals and peroxynitrite

-H2 reacts with •OH (hydroxyl radical, the most reactive ROS) and ONOO- (peroxynitrite) but NOT with H2O2 or O2•- (superoxide).
+H2 reacts with •OH (hydroxyl radical, the most reactive ROS) and ONOO- (peroxynitrite) but not with H2O2 or O2•- (superoxide).
 This selectivity means H2 reduces the most damaging ROS while preserving physiological ROS signaling — distinct from typical antioxidants that may impair adaptive responses (e.g., exercise-induced antioxidant interference).

 2